Xd-pro/opera-rich-presence/README.md

 Extract the downloaded .zip file.

 Next, open a command prompt/powershell in the folder you extracted (Shift+Right Click).
-Then enter `pip install -r requirements.txt`
+Then enter `pip install wheel` and then `pip install -r requirements.txt`.

 Double click "main.py".
 # Configuration